Home Data Solidity Programming Essentials - Second Edition

 ISBN

-In this first chapter, you will quickly learn and understand the basic and foundational concepts of blockchains and Ethereum.
-We will also discuss some of the important concepts that makes blockchains and Ethereum work.
+In this chapter, you will quickly learn and understand the basic and foundational concepts of blockchains and Ethereum.
+We will also discuss some of the important concepts that make blockchains and Ethereum work.
 Also, we will touch briefly on the topic of smart contracts and how to author them using Solidity.

 This chapter will focus on introducing the following topics:

-• What is a blockchain and why is it used?
+• What a blockchain is and why it is used

 • Blockchain and Ethereum architecture